 We all have watched courtroom dramas on TV, in the movies, and even on stage.
 Invariably, the crucial moment we all wait for is when the jury foreperson gives the verdict.
 Indeed, the story usually concludes at that point.
 In reality, however, there is another whole proceeding that follows a jury verdict of “guilty.”
-That proceeding is the sentencing hearing.
+That proceeding is the federal sentencing hearing.

-Because a sentencing hearing typically does not fit well in a dramatic narrative for entertainment, those who are not familiar with the real criminal justice system may not know what happens at a sentencing hearing.
+Because a federal sentencing hearing typically does not fit well in a dramatic narrative for entertainment, those who are not familiar with the real criminal justice system may not know what happens at a federal sentencing hearing.
 Further, if you are facing sentencing, it is invaluable to have a little insight into what to expect.

 This article will discuss what goes on both before and during a sentencing hearing in federal court.
 Hopefully, this window into the sentencing process will answer some questions for you, and prompt you to consult further with your defense attorney if you are currently facing sentencing.

 Prior To Sentencing: Probation’s Input, Guidelines, and Attorney Input